 Once the property has been properly marketed and you are attracting viewings, you can expect one or more offers.
 This is the next stage that requires input from an experienced professional estate agent.
 At Duncan Yeardley we can advise on which buyer to choose and why.
 It is critical that you get this right if you are to retain your own chain in tact and keep your seller happy.

-The buyer’s solicitor will want answers to lots of standard (and specific) questions as part of her enquiries before contract.
+The buyer’s solicitor will want answers to lots of standard (and specific) questions as part of the enquiries before contract.
 These questions are submitted as a questionnaire, usually asking you about your knowledge of and use of the property and detailing and confirming what is included or excluded from the sale.
-At Duncan Yeardley, our sales details are compiled in concert with yourself and so this list has already been largely reflected in the sales particulars.
+At Duncan Yeardley, we gather this information early on so this list has already been largely reflected in the sales particulars.
 This reduces the scope for disagreement later in the sales process.

 At the same time, the buyer’s solicitor will be submitting formal ‘searches’ to various bodies including the Land Registry, The Local Council, The Coal Board, The Environment Agency and others.
 Together with the questionnaire referred to above and the contract for sale and the Title Deeds (Effectively the owner’s proof of ownership and now usually registered with the Land Registry in most cases), the buyer’s solicitor is checking that the property is not blighted by some former use or some easement, legal interest or physical defect to the land, such as contamination or flooding, etc.